Avikam03/cs486/README.md

 **Intuition**: As $n$ increases, the term $\sqrt{\dfrac{2 \log{n}}{n_a}}$ increases.
 Arms that have not been visited have a low $n_a$, and thus this term will be higher for them.
 This ensures all arms are tried infinitely often.
 This is how the algorithm ensures exploration!

-Expected cumulative regret: $\text{Loss}_n = O(\log{n})$ (logarithmic regret)
+Expected cumulative regret: $\text{Loss}_{n} = O(\log{n})$ (logarithmic regret)

 #### Thompson Sampling

 Another algorithm to solve multi-armed bandits problem is Thompson Sampling.
 Thompson sampling is to some extent quite similar to the UCB algorithm we saw before.
 The main difference is that we’re not computing a bound for $R(a)$ anymore – we’re computing a posterior distribution.
-Thompson maintains a probabilistic distribution over the possible true reward for each arm.
+Thompson Sampling maintains a probabilistic distribution over the possible true reward for each arm.

 ##### Bayesian Learning